 The Convention wound up with a Happy Hour as we said our goodbyes with many heard to say “see you in two years time” For those of you who attended I look forward to catching up then.
 If you didn’t make it this year you have two years to plan and save up the dollars as it would be great to see you in Hahndorf in 2017.

-The theme for the Convention is “Come to the Circus”.
+The theme for the Convention to be announced.

-The theme for the show is “Come to the Circus”.
+The theme for the show is “A Night at the Opera”.